-Prince Sefa-Boakye, who is now 25 years old, earned his bachelor’s degree from San Diego State University, where he majored in Social Sciences with an emphasis in Political Science (May 2012).
+Prince Sefa-Boakye earned his bachelor’s degree from San Diego State University, where he majored in Social Sciences with an emphasis in Political Science (May 2012).
 From his collegiate education he did not only successfully intern for one of the youngest senators in Congress (Sen. Kirsten Gillibrand D-NY) at Capitol Hill, but campaigned for the Massachusetts Democratic Party where they single-handedly elected the first female senator in Commonwealth history (Sen. Elizabeth Warren D-MA).

 Prince first got into politics from the Congressional Black Caucus Foundation in Washington, D.C.
 The Congressional Black Caucus Foundation is a nonprofit, nonpartisan, public policy, research and educational institution that aims to advance the global black community by developing leaders, informing policy, and educating the public.
 And as such, The Congressional Black Caucus Foundation selected Prince, along with many other rising African-American students from around the country, to take part in the “Semester in Washington Program” (2011) at George Washington University to study politics and ways to improve his community through public policy.